mchen81/blog/_posts/2016-05-20-number-convertor.md

 ## Input

 The input can be in binary, signed number, unsigned number, or hex as long as it is not out range of int32.
-You can input a number between from 2,147,483,647 to 4,294,967,295, it is considered as an unsigned int32.
+You can input a number from 2,147,483,647 to 4,294,967,295, it is considered as an unsigned int32.

 ```
 0x123  // a hex number